ehardacre/StripeIntegration/README.md

  pod install
  open stripe-test.xcworkspace
  ```
+ Above make sure you are working in the stripe-test.xcworkspace.
+There is an important difference between this and your previous but still available stripe-text.xcodeproj.

  this will prep you for the next part

  # Integrating The Stripe SDK in Xcode